Siege of Pensacola: Aftermath

-The terms of capitulation included the entirety of British West Florida, the British garrison, large quantities of war material and supplies, and one British sloop of war.
+The terms of capitulation included the entirety of West Florida, the British garrison, large quantities of war materiel and supplies, and one British sloop of war.
 Gálvez had the batteries and Fort Barrancas Coloradas moved nearer to the bay's entrance, and placed a battery on Santa Rosa Island against British attempts to recapture Pensacola.

 The Tallapoosa Muscogee Creek mission during the siege was probably connected with or even ordered by Alexander McGillivray, a mixed-race Creek trader.
 Although he was a Loyalist and held a British commission as a colonel, he was a longtime opponent of American colonial intrusions on Creek land.
 Raised as a Creek, though well educated in South Carolina, McGillivray was viewed by many Creeks as their leader.
-He supplied the British in Pensacola, and had organized the British Muskogee Creek contingents who fought alongside the Choctaws.
-He would become principal Chief of the Upper Creeks in 1783, who lived on the Tallapoosa River at Little Tallassee (near today's Montgomery, Alabama).
-His support for Spain later resulted in the 1784 Treaty of Pensacola, in which Spain guaranteed to respect Creek territory, in return for a Creek promise to stop raiding their neighbors, and disrupting trade.
+He supplied the British in Pensacola and had organized the British Muskogee Creek contingents who fought alongside the Choctaws.
+He would become principal chief of the Upper Creeks in 1783, who lived on the Tallapoosa River at Little Tallassee (near today's Montgomery, Alabama).
+His support for Spain later resulted in the 1784 Treaty of Pensacola, in which Spain guaranteed to respect Creek territory, in return for a Creek promise to stop raiding their neighbors and disrupting trade.
 McGillivray personally negotiated the treaty and spent the rest of his life in Pensacola.

-The Spanish fleet took the British prisoners to Havana, from which they were sent to New York in a prisoner exchange, which deeply angered the Americans.
-However, such exchanges were routine, and Gálvez arranged the exchange to free Spanish prisoners of war from British prison ships.

 Gálvez and his army were welcomed as heroes on their arrival in Havana on May 30.
 King Charles III promoted Gálvez to lieutenant general, and he was made governor of both West Florida and Louisiana.
-The royal commendation stated that as Gálvez alone forced the entrance to the Bay, he could place on his coat of arms the words Yo Solo (literally, "me alone").
+The royal commendation stated that since Gálvez alone forced the entrance to the bay, he could place on his coat of arms the words Yo Solo (literally, "me alone").

-José Solano y Bote was later recognized by King Charles III for coming to aid Gálvez with the title Marques del Socorro.
-A painting of Solano now hanging in the Museo Naval de Madrid shows him with Santa Rosa Bay in the background.
-A British flag captured at Pensacola is displayed at the Spanish Army Museum in Toledo.
+Bote was later recognized by King Charles for coming to aid Gálvez with the title Marques del Socorro.
+A painting of Solano hanging in the Museo Naval de Madrid shows him with Santa Rosa Bay in the background.
+A British flag captured at Pensacola is displayed at the Museum of the Army in Toledo.